ulli-kroll/mt7612u/README.md

 STA, AP and Monitor Modes are possible
 Current setting for this driver is APSTA mode as default.
 STA mode is working fine
-AP mode can crash your kernel if you call `iwconfig` after module loading
+AP mode **can** crash your kernel if you call `iwconfig` after module loading

+<u>At least v4.2 is needed to compile this module</u>
+sorry people with older kernels, the code is removed.

 This driver is **currently** under **heavy** development.
-and using wireless-ext (not cfg80211)

 Tested on X86_64 platform(s) **only**,
 cross compile possible, but not fully tested.